stowler/brainwhere/docs/setupNeuroimagingEnvironment.md

 After the install completes, confirm whether the file /etc/bash.bashrc received a block of FSL environmental variables (below).
 If not, the install program may have added it to your personal ~/.profile or ~/.bash_profile instead.
 For system-wide installation, remove from those files and append to /etc/bash.bashrc:

+    cat /etc/bashrc
+    #
+    # No FSL environmental variables in /etc/bashrc ?
+Add them by pasting these lines into the terminal:
+    #
     #    WARNING: note the \${escapedVariables} below, which
     #    are escaped for heredoc (http://goo.gl/j3HMJ).
     #    Un-escape them if manually typing into a text editor.